Ada-Developers-Academy/core-pses/09/tic-tac-toe.md

 1. The problem statement says the input will be a 3x3 matrix.
     - This means the input size will not change.
 While it's useful to think about how to handle any size board for practice, for this problem I can focus on a solution that only needs to account for looping over a 3x3 board.

-2. Based on the examples, whether they are X or O, a winner needs to get 3 in a row, and this could be done vertically, horizontally, or diagonally.
+2. Based on the examples, whether they are `'X'` or `'O'`, a winner needs to get 3 in a row, and this could be done vertically, horizontally, or diagonally.
     - I can do something like hard code the indices of the matrix cells I need to check for each win location, or I can loop over the board in a few different ways to be able to check for a win condition.

 3. Does the board need to be full for someone to win?
-    - This would affect how we need to check the board for a win since we would need to check all cells, not just for 3 matching 'X' or 'O' in a row.
+    - This would affect how we need to check the board for a win since we would need to check all cells, not just for 3 matching `'X'`s or `'O'`s in a row.
     - This isn't explicitly described in the problem statment, but digging into the rules of tic tac toe, the game ends when the first person reaches 3 in a row, so there could be spots on the board that were not used.
-    - This is supported by example 3 where there is a diagonal X win with empty spots left on the board, so I will assume that boards do not need to be full for there to be a winner.
+    - This is supported by example 3 where there is a diagonal `'X'` win with empty spots left on the board, so I will assume that boards do not need to be full for there to be a winner.

 4. What should the function return if two players have both won?
-For example: 3 Os across the top and 3 Xs across the bottom row?
+For example: 3 `'O'`s across the top and 3 `'X'`s across the bottom row?
     - This scenario isn't captured in the problem statement or examples.
 In a standard game of tic tac toe, there can only be one winner and the game ends when the first person reaches 3 in a row, so I will assume boards can only have one winner and I will return the first winner found on the board.

 5. Thinking about when we should return `None` or 'Tie' for a game still in progress, I only need to consider these states if a winner cannot be found.